 Roger Dorf retired in 2009 from a career that spanned over 40 years in telecommunications executive and engineering leadership.
-Roger’s role upon retirement was Vice President of Broad and Networks at Cisco Systems, the American multinational company that designs, manufactures and sells networking equipment.
+Roger’s role upon retirement was Vice President of Broadband Networks at Cisco Systems, the American multinational company that designs, manufactures and sells networking equipment.
 He served as president and CEO of Navini Networks at the time of its acquisition by Cisco in 2007, and held numerous other leadership positions with Celite Systems, Nortel Network’s Broadband Access Business Unit, Synch Research, AT&T Network Systems Caribbean and Latin America, AT&T Paradyne, Cullinet Software, IBM and ROLM.

-Roger and his wife Sandy have three children and six grandchildren and reside in Dallas, Texas and Crested Butte, Colorado.
+Roger and his wife Sandy have three children and six grandchildren and reside in Dallas, Texas, and Crested Butte, Colorado.